 Biological Control: Some growers use Stienernema carpocapsae, a species of parasitic nematode, to decrease nematode pest populations.
-This species nematode does not directly attack root knot nematodes but does compete with them.
+This species of nematode does not directly attack nematodes but does compete with them.
 Some growers have had success decreasing nematode populations with this method, but the results are inconsistent.
-Myrothecium verrucaria has been also used with some success.
+Myrothecium verrucaria has been used with some success.
 M. verrucaria can be applied pre-plant, at planting or post-planting, but should not be applied directly to the foliage and must be incorporated.

-Chemical Control: Chemical applications to a field are incapable of eradicating a nematode population, they will only reduce the population.
-Nematodes, however, are rarely a large enough threat in cauliflower fields to warrant the expense of a chemical treatment.
-When it is decided to treat a field, fumigants are the most common choice for control.
-The soil, however, must be properly prepared by plowing under all crop residues and allowing it to completely decompose.
+Chemical Control: Chemical applications to a field are incapable of eradicating a nematode population; they will only reduce the population.
+Nematodes, however, are rarely a large enough threat in greens fields to warrant the expense of a chemical treatment.
+If treatment is necessary, fumigants are often used.
+First, the soil must be properly prepared by plowing under all crop residues and allowing it to completely decompose.
 Decomposition can take as long as a month, but additional plowing or disking will speed decay.
-If this is not done prior to fumigation, the fumigant can not properly penetrate the debris and large soil clods and cannot kill the nematodes.
+If this is not done prior to fumigation, the fumigant cannot properly penetrate debris and large soil clods and cannot kill the nematodes.
 The field must be at 50% capacity and the soil temperature should range between 50-80°F for fumigation to be the most successful.
-The amount of time that must lapse between fumigation and planting varies depending on the product used and the species of nematode present.
+The amount of time that must lapse between fumigation and planting varies depending on the product used, soil temperature, soil moisture and the species of nematode present.

 1,3 -dichloropropene is a popular choice for nematode control because it is inexpensive and will also control some fungal Diseases.
 This chemical must be used 1 to 2 weeks prior to planting due to its phytotoxicity.
 Metam-sodium is a fumigant that is sometimes used to control nematode populations and has the added benefit of also controlling some species of weeds and some fungal Diseases.
-Metam-sodium, however, is considerably more expensive than 1,3-dichloropropene and is phytotoxic.
+Metam-sodium, however, is considerably more expensive than 1,3 -dichloropropene and is phytotoxic.
 Tarping is sometimes used when applying metam-sodium to prevent gas escape from the soil.

 Cultural Control: Rotation to non-susceptible crops will help reduce nematode populations.
-It is important when planting a non-susceptible crop to control weeds that can act as a nematode host.
+It is important when planting a non-susceptible crop to control weeds that can act as nematode host.
 Summer fallowing and disking the soil during this fallow period can be used to reduce nematode populations, but it is a costly method of control.
 Any equipment that is used in an infested field should be carefully cleaned before being used in another field.
-It is important that the cauliflower receives the appropriate amount of fertilizer and water to reduce plant stress, thus reducing their susceptibility to nematodes.
+It is important that the greens receive the appropriate amount of fertilizer and water to reduce plant stress, thus reducing their susceptibility to nematodes.

-Post-Harvest Control: There are no methods for the post-harvest control of nematodes.
+Post-Harvest Control: There are no effective methods for the post-harvest control of nematodes.